lucas-mior/brn2/cbase/c-guidelines.md

   * Also useful for strings that are part of a larger struct and are not expected to grow, only be set and reset as the application runs.
 In this case, allocation is ad-hoc: it can be part of arena, malloced, whatever.
-  * This type can also be composed in parallel for a struct-of-arrays design:
+  * This representation can also be composed in parallel for a struct-of-arrays
+    design:
     ```c
     typedef struct StructOfArrays {
         char **strings;